Les Cheneaux Antique Wooden Boat Show: History

 The Les Cheneaux Antique Wooden Boat Show was founded in 1978.
 The boat show was started by the boat owners of Hessel wanting to show off their boats.
 Mertaugh Boat Works, which is in Hessel, had the first Chris-Craft franchise where the boats were bought for the island properties.
 Since then, it has grown to be the largest antique wooden boat show in the United States.

 Events

-The entrance price for adults is $7, children between the ages of 12 to 18 the cost is $3 and there is no admissions for children under the ages of twelve.
+The entrance price for adults is $7, children between the ages of 12 and 18 the cost is $3 and there is no admissions for children under the ages of twelve.

 The main attraction of the Antique Wooden Boat Show is the viewing of the antique boats.
 The Awards Ceremony is held at the end of the day where the winners of the show are announced.
 The other main attraction is the Festival of Arts.
 The Festival of Arts invites artists and craftspeople to join and sell or display their work, such as paintings, pottery, or anything they wish to bring.
 On average the Festival of Arts has up to 70 participants.